-Automated valuation models (AVM) are capable of estimating the value of a property based on numerous factors.
-Various AVM algorithms use a different combination of data to value a property, e.g., historical data, age of a home, images of a house, market value, trends, neighborhood.
-Because the analysis involves such a broad variety of sources, AVMs often give a more accurate property valuation than that made by a real estate agent.
+Automated valuation models (AVM) can estimate the value of a property based on numerous factors.
+Various AVM algorithms use a different combination of data to value a property, e.g., historical data, age of a home, images of a house, market value, trends, neighbourhood.
+Because the analysis involves such a wide variety of sources, AVMs often give a more accurate property valuation than that made by a real estate agent.

 Altum AI offers innovative solutions in the field of real estate data.
-Due to the very wide database, they have access to the most accurate home data, relocation data and sustainability data.
-The solution supports companies from the ex. insurance industry, fin-tech in processes related to the automation of valuations and risk management.
-And in this case, we had a pleasure to be a part of this exciting project working with Altum AI as our client!
+The extensive database can access the most accurate home data, relocation data, and sustainability data.
+The solution supports companies from the ex. the insurance industry, fin-tech in processes related to the automation of valuations and risk management.
+And in this case, we had the pleasure to be a part of this exciting project working with Altum AI as our client!

-model based on training data in order to make predictions without being explicitly
+model based on training data to make predictions without being explicitly

 programmed how to do this.
 The advantage of this approach compared to traditional

-Some of the property characteristics can be objectively evaluated by a real estate agent, but AI-infused real estate software can make a faster and more accurate calculation regarding various aspects of a property.
+Some of the property characteristics can be objectively evaluated by a real estate agent.
+Still, AI-infused real estate software can make a faster and more accurate calculation regarding various property aspects.
 For example, detailed annual sunlight amount, time of best light during the day, sound disturbance, parking space availability, plowing, etc.

 Localize is a real estate listing website that calculates seasonal light variations, crime rates in an area, or commute times for different means of transportation, among many other search criteria.

 AI can be an invaluable asset in the hands of developers and investors interested in building in a specific area.
-When fed with accurate datasets, AI software can suggest plots or building sites based on city zoning, trends in the industry, currently available as well as future local infrastructure.
+When fed with accurate datasets, AI software can suggest plots or building sites based on city zoning, trends in the industry, currently available, and future local infrastructure.

 Catering to property developers, Deepblocks’s algorithms analyze market trends, financial data, zoning regulations, and local infrastructure to suggest optimal construction sites.

 Mortgage calculation is a tricky matter.
-By using AI, however, real estate agents can complete the process much faster—smart algorithms can quickly review mortgage applications screening them for completeness or errors.
+However, by using AI, real estate agents can complete the process much faster—smart algorithms can quickly review mortgage applications screening them for completeness or errors.
 AI can also be employed to calculate income, analyze key documents, and check various income sources.

 CoreLogic is a robust, AI-powered platform for a variety of business tasks in real estate.
 CoreLogic’s MindBox gives real estate agents and brokers a handy toolset for income calculations, documents check, loan underwriting, and many more.

 Smart, self-learning algorithms on listing websites or built into CRM systems can give property recommendations based on customer preferences.
 AI-infused solutions also work to refine marketing activities.
-For example, by analyzing past purchases, imagery, and messages, AI can suggest how to approach a buyer during every step of the purchase journey.
+For example, by analyzing past purchases, imagery, and messages, AI can suggest approaching a buyer during every step of the purchase journey.

 In 2015, Inman conducted an experiment where a bot and a broker gave property suggestions based on customer preference.
-After a three-day experiment, the bot managed to consistently propose properties that better reflected the preferences of the customer vs. the broker’s suggestions.
+After a three-day experiment, the bot managed to consistently propose properties that better reflected the customer’s preferences vs the broker’s suggestions.